shipmonk-rnd/composer-dependency-analyser/README.md

   • nette/utils

 ```

+You can add `--verbose` to see more example classes & usages.

 ## Detected issues:
 This tool reads your `composer.json` and scans all paths listed in both `autoload` sections while analysing: